Get an annual AARP membership for only $9. Offer ends 12/11.

 Oticon Hearing Aids

 Oticon offers a broad spectrum of hearing solutions for mild to profound hearing loss.
 If you don’t mind paying a higher price, Oticon hearing aids are well worth the investment.
 Since you must purchase Oticon hearing aids through a hearing center, you’ll be connected with a trained professional.
 They will assess your hearing and fit you for an Oticon hearing aid.
 After your purchase, you can check in with your hearing professional with any questions.
-This long-term support from a licensed hearing care professional is invaluable as your hearing changes over time, and you need routine maintenance on your devices.
+This long-term support from a licensed hearing care professional is invaluable as your hearing changes over time, and you need routine device maintenance.
 Most of this routine care is included in the upfront cost of the device; your initial purchase isn’t just for hearing aids but also professional hearing support.
 If you would benefit from this extra support, Oticon hearing aids are a great option.

 Oticon Hearing Technology

-Before we get into the hearing aid styles and devices that Oticon offers, it’s important to understand the technology that comes with their various models.
+Before we get into the hearing aid styles and devices that Oticon offers, it’s vital to understand the technology that comes with their various models.
 Depending on your needs, you may only want some of these technologies, while others may want a model equipped with all of them.

 BrainHearing